ToelUl/Thermal-Phase-Transition-MC-GPU-Simulation/README.md

   Utilize GPU computing to significantly speed up the simulation process.

 - **Checkerboard Metropolis Update:**
-  The simulation adopts a checkerboard (or red-black) update pattern.
+  The simulation adopts a checkerboard update pattern.
 This allows for efficient and parallel updates of the lattice by splitting it into two interleaved sub-lattices.

 - **Parallel Tempering:**
   Enhance sampling efficiency by exchanging configurations between different temperature chains.
-This is particularly useful near critical points to overcome local minima and achieve better convergence.
+This is particularly useful near critical points and low temperature region to overcome local minima and achieve better convergence.

+- **Automatic Mixed Precision (AMP):**
+  Enable automatic mixed precision to leverage Tensor Cores on compatible GPUs for faster computation.

 ---